loadPackage OK for extension/stringChunk.cls

 -- Setting/getting the encoding of the string will set/get the encoding of the associated RexxText

-ooRexx[sh]> s~encoding = .UTF16LE_Encoding
+ooRexx[bash]> s~encoding = .UTF16LE_Encoding

-ooRexx[sh]> t~encoding = -- the encoding of the text has been changed: (The UTF16LE_Encoding class)
+ooRexx[bash]> t~encoding = -- the encoding of the text has been changed: (The UTF16LE_Encoding class)

 (The UTF16LE_Encoding class)